Share Subscription Agreement in Bangladesh

 Demands Founders be "Jointly and Severally" liable alongside the Company.
 This means the investor can sue the Founder directly for the full amount without having to sue the Company first.

-Insists that liability is "Several but not Joint" (only liable for their pro-rata share).
+Insists that liability is "Several but not Joint".
 Crucially, demands recourse is strictly limited to their shares in the Company, protecting personal assets.

 Bangladesh Statutory Compliance & RJSC